rutkai/Mjolnir-Authentication-Server/readme.md

 Linux: /etc/hosts

-    <ip-addr-of-your-auth-server>	authserver.mojang.com
+    <ip-addr-of-your-auth-server> authserver.mojang.com sessionserver.mojang.com

-Note: if you don't know the IP address of the auth server, open a command line and ping the domain: `ping your.domain.com`
+*Note: if you don't know the IP address of the auth server, open a command line and ping the domain: `ping your.domain.com`*

 Or if the auth server is on the same machine on the Minecraft server/client:

-    127.0.0.1 authserver.mojang.com
+    127.0.0.1 authserver.mojang.com sessionserver.mojang.com

 Then, you have to trust the server's certificate.
 It is a fake one so this step is necessary.